-But the Fed isn’t arbitrarily adjusting interest rates.
+The Fed doesn’t arbitrarily adjust interest rates.
 U.S. central bankers have a dual mandate: maximum employment and stable prices.
-In their ideal economy, everyone who wants a job can find one, while inflation isn’t taking off and diminishing the purchasing power of everyday Americans.
+In the Fed’s ideal economy, everyone who wants a job can find one, while inflation is tame enough that it doesn’t diminish consumers’ purchasing power.

-Average hourly earnings, on the other hand, is typically a strong indicator for future inflation.
-If firms are having to pay their labor more, economic theory suggests that they might pass along those increases in the form of higher prices to consumers.
+Average hourly earnings, on the other hand, is typically a strong indicator for inflation.
+If companies are having to pay workers more, they might pass along those increases in the form of higher prices to consumers.

-But the process requires a delicate walk across the tightrope.
+The process often requires finesse.
 If officials raise interest rates too soon, they could risk slowing the economy down needlessly and keeping more people out of work.
 If the Fed waits too long, however, inflation could pick up.
-And just like it’s difficult to stop an airplane that’s already taking off on a runway, it’s hard to curb inflation once it’s already building.
+And just like it’s difficult to stop an airplane that’s already taking off on a runway, it’s hard to curb inflation once prices are lifting off.

 The Fed also sets one uniform policy for the entire country, which is often difficult when some regions of the U.S. are faring better than others.

-There’s no right answer whether employment or inflation matters more, Sims says.
+There’s no right answer for whether employment or inflation matters more, says Notre Dame professor Sims.
 As a result, many officials favor sacrificing one for the other.
 Inflation fearers, for example, are frequently referred to as “hawks.”
 They often dissuade against too loose interest rate policies in an attempt to keep price pressures under control.
-On the flip side, “doves” want unemployment to be as low as possible for as long as it can.
+On the flip side, “doves” want unemployment to be as low as possible for as long as possible.
 They’re often willing to stomach higher inflation to get there.

 “It’s a difficult problem to solve,” Sims says.
 “You have to balance different sectors of the economy, and some are more sensitive than others.
 If they’re deemed important to full employment, maybe the Fed is willing to tolerate some inflation to try to stimulate those sectors.”